tawangimjiz/FingerprintAuthenticatorIntegratedWithHomeAssistant/README.md

 # **Fingerprint Authenticator intregated with Home Assistant**
-This project is a part of the SOFTWARE DEV PRACTICE I.
+This project is a part of the SOFTWARE DEV PRACTICE I.<br>
-Presented to Dr.Rawat Siripokarpirom
+Presented to Dr.Rawat Siripokarpiro<br>
 King Mongkut's University of Technology North Bangkok, Thailand

 ## Team members